WHAT IS DAD MATTERS?

 - Provide peer support for dads

 The support is led by a Dad Matters Coordinator and volunteers known as “Dad Champions”.
-We are part of Dad Matters UK and belong to a large network that is successfully supporting dads within other Home-Start Schemes across Greater Manchester and Warrington.
+We are part of Dad Matters UK and belong to a large network that is successfully supporting dads within other Home-Start Schemes.

 Dad Matters Gloucestershire will recruit and train other dads to work as our volunteer Dad Champions to help support other dads throughout the county.
 We will also work closely with other professionals within Gloucestershire and nationally to better support dads in the first 1001 days of their parenting journey.